Ohio State Lima Consultation & Assessment Team(CAT)

 - Shane McCrory (Chair), Director of Student Life (567-242-7337)

 - Samantha Haudenschield, Counseling and Consultation Services (567-242-7158)

 - Temple Patton, Associate Director of Diversity and Inclusion (567-242-7190)

 In every case, document your concerns.
 If your initial contact with a CAT member occurred via a telephone conversation, follow up by using the CAT reporting form to write a detailed account of what transpired and what actions were recommended or taken.
 Record only factual information, actions that occurred, actual statements that were made, or specific behaviors / observations you make.
 Do not include conjecture, assumptions about what the person was thinking, feeling, or believes to be true unless these were verified or specifically stated.
 The CAT group will maintain confidentiality on the part of the person reporting, and those addressing the situation to the extent this is possible.

 CAT is an informal consultation team that reports to the Dean & Director of the Lima Campus.
-Permanent members include the Associate Dean, Director of Student Life, Director of Counseling and Consultation Service, OSU Police designee, Student Conduct Officer, and Disability Services Coordinator.
+Permanent members include the Associate Dean, Director of Student Life, Director of Counseling and Consultation Service, Ohio State Police designee, Student Conduct Officer, and Disability Services Coordinator.
 CAT utilizes additional resources, recommendations, and personnel from other Ohio State University campuses as needed.